crowdwave/serve_swagger/README.md

+License: GPL
 # serve_swagger
 Use Swagger API JSON to create Falcon REST APIs.

+This is intended just as a proof of concept/technology demo.

 This shows how you can use a Swagger JSON API document to create a REST API server in Python using Falcon.